Real estate comps: How to find them

 1. Understand your home’s specs

-To find appropriate comps for your home, your first step is to get clear on the property.
+To find appropriate comps for a home — whether it’s one you want to sell or want to buy — your first step is to get clear on the property.
 Make a list of all the details that define it, such as where it’s located, its size, how much land it sits on, the number of bedrooms and bathrooms, amenities and any special finishes or upgrades.

-To drill down even further, identify other factors that could also impact your home’s value, such as the school district it’s in or its proximity to public transit or parks.
+To drill down even further, identify other factors that could also impact the home’s value, such as the school district it’s in or its proximity to public transit or parks.

 2. Search for similar recently sold homes

-Once you have an understanding of your home’s attributes, the next step is to look for recently sold or pending properties with similar characteristics.
-If you are working with a real estate agent, he or she will use the local MLS (Multiple Listing Service) to give you a rundown.
+The next step is to look for recently sold or pending properties with similar characteristics.
+If you’re working with a real estate agent, he or she might use the local MLS (multiple listing service) to give you a rundown.
 If you’re starting out on your own, sites like Zillow and Redfin can give you a sense of the local market.
 It’s important to search for “sold” homes, not “listed” ones, because listings only show the asking or list price, not the price a property actually sold for.

-Set the search to the same neighborhood you live in and to similarly sized homes, as well as the type of property you’re comparing.
-If you’re selling a condo, for example, search for condominiums, not single-family homes.
+Set your search to the same neighborhood and to similarly sized homes, as well as the type of property you’re comparing.
+In the case of a condo, for example, search for condominiums, not single-family homes.
 Pay close attention to other amenities, too, such as whether parking is included.

 Ameralis typically recommends looking for properties that have sold within the last six months.
-If the housing market in your area has been slow, you may have to look beyond the six-month mark — but that’s not likely these days.
-In today’s hot market, with some homes selling in just a few days, a six-month window can feel like a lifetime.
-So you may want to think about looking at only the most recent activity — the past two months, for example — to get a pulse of the market.
+If the housing market in your area has been slow, you may have to look beyond the six-month mark — but that’s not likely these days, even as the housing market cools.

 3. Narrow down your list